"How much does it cost to set up an online store?"

 The Benefits of Hosted eCommerce Software

-Other eCommerce software offers a more complete platform that includes web hosting and other crucial features in its pricing.
+Other eCommerce platforms offers a more complete platform that includes web hosting and other crucial features in its pricing.

 The benefit of going this route is that you won't have to install, maintain, or protect the software yourself, and you won't need to perform updates on your own.
 You'll have a full support team available to handle bugs and any possible vulnerabilities before they become a problem — in short, the burden of maintaining your online store's software is taken off your shoulders.
 Some examples of this type of eCommerce software are 3dcart, Shopify, and BigCommerce.